 Like me, she also remembers her mind drifting away to other places during the assault—for her, it landed on her math homework.

-Mentally withdrawing during an assault can serve as another defense when, after the initial freezing, someone thinks he or she can't get out of a threatening situation, Antony said.
+Mentally withdrawing during an assault can serve as another defence when, after the initial freezing, someone thinks they can't get out of a threatening situation, Antony said.

 "You may come to a realization that if you struggle too much, you're actually putting yourself at more risk.
-Maybe the person might respond violently toward you with something like that, or you might come to the conclusion where you can't escape," he explained.
-"And in that moment, if you can't escape physically, escaping mentally can protect you from some of the pain that you might experience in that situation."
+Maybe the person might respond violently towards you with something like that, or you might come to the conclusion where you can't escape," he explained.
+"And in that moment, if you can't escape physically, escaping mentally can protect you from some of that pain that might experience in that situation."

 Another person I spoke to, Chris*, also reported mentally escaping when they were raped five years ago by someone they'd known since childhood.
 Their attacker, who was a few years older, had driven them to a party at a house they had never been to.
 When he advanced on them, Chris felt they didn't have a choice but to go along with it because they had no way of getting home without him driving them back.

 "I kind of dissociated.
 I wasn't thinking much of anything.
 I just remember wanting to go home...
 I wasn't fully there," Chris said.
 "Things were happening, but for the most part, I wasn't thinking.
 I was completely disconnected from the situation."